-The Animals Act does not stipulate the period in which a veterinary medicinal product can still be sold after the marketing authorisation has been withdrawn at the request of the authorisation holder.
+The Veterinary Medicinal Products Regulation (Regulation (EU) 2019/6) and the national legislation do not stipulate a permitted timeframe for supplying a veterinary medicinal procedure once its marketing authorisation has been withdrawn at the request of the marketing authorisation holder.

-The withdrawal of the marketing authorisation for a veterinary medicinal product must be implemented in a timely manner.
-Not only from a commercial perspective, but also in the interests of animal and public health.
-The following policy has been set out:
+It is important that the withdrawal of a marketing authorisation for a veterinary medicinal product is implemented in a timely manner, not only from a commercial perspective but also in the interest of animal health and public health.
+The following policy has been adopted in this regard:

-Following publication in the Government Gazette of the decision on withdrawal of the marketing authorisation:
+Following the publication of the decision to change the marketing authorisation:

-- the manufacturer must cease production of the veterinary medicinal product.
+- the manufacturer is no longer allowed to manufacture the veterinary medicinal product;

-The MEB Agency, Veterinary Medicinal Products Unit, will inform the following parties of a withdrawal of a marketing authorisation:
+The Veterinary Medicinal Products Unit will report the withdrawal of a marketing authorisation: